 If your regulator is venting continuously, you either have a blown diaphragm or your pilot plug can’t seat properly due to wet or dirty gas in your pipeline.
 First, remove the bonnet and pilot housing to access the pilot plug.
 Then remove, clean, and dry the pilot plug, then re-install it.

-Back Pressure Regulators are typically meant for gas (though we do offer options for liquid), so if this continues to be a problem, bring in dry supply gas to your regulator.
+Back Pressure Regulators are typically meant for gas (though we do offer& options for

 3. Is the pilot plug seat loose?

 If your regulator will not open, the pilot plug seat may be loose.
 To address this, remove the bonnet and the pilot plug housing to access the pilot plug seat.
 Use a wrench to make sure the pilot plug seat is snug.

 If your regulator is leaking downstream, the seat may have been overtightened during a repair.